netobserv/netobserv.github.io/content/posts/2025-10-28-whats-new-1-10/index.md

 In Network Observability, it is easier to create a FlowCollector and FlowMetric instance.
 It is more secure with the use of network policies.
 The custom alerts and Network Health Dashboard, while still in Technology Preview, are signs of things to come.
 As we move beyond insights into analysis, give us feedback on this and other topics on the [discussion board](https://github.com/netobserv/network-observability-operator/discussions).

-_Special thanks to Joel Takvorian, Julien Pinsonneau, and Amogh Rameshappa Devapura for reviewing._
+_Special thanks to Joel Takvorian, Julien Pinsonneau, and Amogh Rameshappa Devapura for reviewing this article._